 by Staff Writer

-With creativity, some supplies, and a good set of directions, any child can transform a pile of materials in to a beautiful bracelet, a clay pot, or another artistic collectible.
-Each child has her own set of interests, so how do you know which craft kit will best suit her?
-Here's how to find the right kit for your kid, based on her natural curiosity and interests.
+With creativity, some supplies, and a good set of directions, any child can transform a pile of materials in to a beautiful bracelet, a clay pot, or another artistic creation.
+Each child has her own set of interests, so how do you know which kids' craft kit will best suit her?
+Here's how to find the right kit for your child, based on her natural curiosity and interests.

 Jewelry: Instead of buying all of her jewelry, why not encourage your child to make it?
 She can make friendship bracelets or her own beads, necklaces, and rings to wear or give to friends.
 If the child you're shopping for already makes a lot of jewelry, a beading kit can introduce new skills and challenges to an established hobby.